 1 & 2 JUNE 2018

 Għanafest celebrates Malta’s folk music heritage within a Mediterranean context.
-The festival is spread across a number of days in June in Buskett Gardens.
-Each day there is a 6-hour programme arranged in three different sections: għana – Maltese folk song; local bands and artists; foreign bands from Mediterranean countries all participate in celebration of the Mediterranean identity.
+The festival is spread across the 1st and 2nd June in Buskett Gardens.
+A six-hour programme is arranged per day in three different sections: għana – Maltese folk song; local bands and artists; and foreign bands from Mediterranean countries all participate in celebration of the Mediterranean identity.
 Malta has been experiencing a folk revival in recent years and a new generation of talent is a clear indication of a movement that has grown with the times.

-Apart from the main Għanafest festival that is held over a two-day period, the organisers seek to involve communities in different Maltese villages by means of fringe events related to the festival.
+The organisers also seek to involve communities from different Maltese and Gozitan villages by means of fringe events in relation to the festival.
 Through the collaborations with local councils and volunteers, Għanafest selects local folk singers and songwriters to participate in activities held during prime village feasts.
-Performances are programmed in such a manner that the holistic effect of the fringe events is that of an increased cultural awareness and participation of local communities in an active manner.
+Performances are programmed in such a manner that a holistic effect of the fringe events is reached, and thus increasing cultural awareness and communal experience of local communities in an active manner.

-Every year Għanafest invites international artists to participate in this annual festival.
+Għanafest invites international artists to participate with Maltese talent annually .
 The organisers seek to engage these artists not only as performers but also as collaborators with local communities.
-Such exchanges are very fruitful, raising the awareness of other cultures while offering an open door to international artists to engage in the local artistic and social communities.
-Additionally the organisers seek to broaden the possibilities of cross-cultural exchanges and increase the profile of local folk music through the participation in international festivals and collaborating with partners mainly around the Mediterranean region, thus bringing forth the concept of the holistic Mediterranean musical heritage.
+Such exchanges have proven to be very fruitful, raising the awareness of differing cultures while offering a bridge for such engagements between the foreign and local artistic and social communities.
+Additionally, the organisers seek to broaden the possibilities of cross-cultural exchanges and increase the profile of local folk music through the participation in international festivals, and collaborating with partners mainly around the Mediterranean region, thus bringing forth the concept of the holistic Mediterranean musical heritage.